 When you play Jenga the objective is to remove a block from the bottom of a tower of wooden blocks and place it at the top.
 This gets increasingly difficult as the game goes on until a player causes the tower to crash, meaning the last player to have successfully placed a block at the top wins.

 Jenga has become a very popular game both at home and at any social gathering place, including pubs, recreation centers, and outdoor venues.
-The game was invented by Leslie Jones, a British national who grew up in Ghana in East Africa.
+The game was invented by Leslie Jones, a British national who grew up in Ghana in West Africa.
 Her family originally played the game with a set of wooden blocks that were among her five-year-old brother’s toys.

 The classic Jenga game involves 54 wooden blocks.
 Each block is three times longer than its width.
 The game begins when someone builds the tower.
 The tower should be built by stacking “all of the blocks in levels of three placed next to each other along their long sides and at a right angle to the previous level,” according to the Jenga site.